via/viaems/README.md

 Event | Meaning
 --- | ---
 `IGNITION_EVENT` | Represents spark ignition event.
 Will start earlier than specified angle because of dwell, will stop at the angle specified minus any advance.
 `FUEL_EVENT` | Represents fuel injection event.
-Not currently implemented.
-`ADC_EVENT` | Initiates sensor data gathering event.
-Sensor data is often only useful at certain parts of the engine cycle.
+These events will attempt to *end* fueling at the specified angle, but rescheduling will preserve the event duration rather than stop angle

 The event structure has these fields: